salemhilal/salemhilal.github.io/articles/eleventy/eleventy.md

 saves me the trouble of monitoring client-side errors.

-For comparison's sake, the 11ty homepage loads around 80kb (567kb if you scroll to the bottom and load all the asynchronous content), has 6kb of JavaScript, and has a beautiful Lighthouse score.
+For comparison's sake, the 11ty homepage loads around 80kb (567kb if you scroll to the bottom and load all of the lazy-loaded images), has 6kb of JavaScript, and has a beautiful Lighthouse score.

 {% figure "/eleventy/11ty-lighthouse.jpg" "These scores make Dale Earnhardt Jr. look like drying paint."
 "A screenshot of Eleventy's Lighthouse score.
 Everything is perfect except for SEO, which scores 97 out of 100" %}

 ### It is really easy to extend.

-I'm currently using Eleventy to minify and concatenate all of my CSS.
+You can do a lot with Eleventy.
+I'm currently using it to minify and concatenate all of my CSS.
 I'm also using a plugin to add syntax highlighting at build-time rather than at runtime, which saves me plenty of space.
 Here, check it out:

 ```js
 // This code snippet both shows off my syntax highlighting plugin and